Prof. Dr. Silke Rickert-Sperling

 Her research activities focus on understanding the molecular basis of human cardiovascular disorders in particular congenital heart malformations and cardiac dysfunction.
 Using systems biology approaches, she studies cardiac (dys)development and muscle maturation in human and mice.
 She investigates a broader range of disease-associated genes and epigenetic modulators in the genomic, transcriptomic and proteomic context.
 She hopes to combine knowledge of molecular etiologies and mechanisms to eventually improve preventive and therapeutic opportunities for patients.

-Privately, she is married to Dr. Andreas M. Rickert and has two daughters.
+Privately, she is married to Dr. Andreas M. Rickert and has three daughters.

 Phone: +49 30 450 540122

 |Prof. Rolf Bodmer||Einstein BIH Visiting Fellow (2016-2018), Sanford Burnham Medical Research Institute|

 |Research scientist (2016-2018); Bodmer lab at Sanford Burnham Medical Research Institute|